petrbouchal/czso/README.md

     from the CZSO’s datastore, eliminating the friction of copying a URL, downloading, unzipping etc.

-Additionally, the package provides access to metadata on datasets.
+Additionally, the package provides access to metadata on datasets and to codelists (číselníky) as a special case of datasets listed in the catalogue.

 ## Installation